Job outlooks for Early childhood educators and assistants

 • The educational attainment of workers in this occupation is:

-• no high school diploma: less than 5% compared to 13% for all occupations
+• no high school diploma: 5% compared to 11% for all occupations

 Regional outlooks